ashley190/T3A3/README.md

 8. Set up other variables within the .env folder.
 These secret keys can be anything you specify but cannot be left blank.

 9. Navigate to the src folder in the project and export the required flask environment variables.
 For example to load flask in the development environment, you can run the following commands in bash to export the required environment variables.
+The 'development' environment can be used to access both applications.

     `export FLASK_APP=main.py:create_app()`
     `export FLASK_ENV=development`